pluralsight/guides/text-editors-for-beginners-15-ways-to-rule-the-world/article.md

 http://www.sublimetext.com

 Sublime also lets you customize the editor, however it isn’t as straightforward as with Atom or Brackets.
-There is a well known feature of the editor called unlimited trail.
+There is a well known feature of the editor called unlimited trial.
 This means you can use the editor for free forever in a trial period, however if you are going to actually use it for a project then you should go ahead and fork out the $70 USD to get it.

 ### NotePad++